juanborbon93/fast_pony_crud/README.md

 # Fast Pony CRUD
 A tool for easily adding database CRUD routes using pony orm and FastAPI.
-This package works with database definitions isomg the common pony orm data types, but it still needs to be tested on all of them.
+This package works with database definitions using the common pony orm data types, but it still needs to be tested on all of them.

 # Installation
 using pip: